By Terri Hansen

 The ancestral connections of tribal coastal communities to the ocean’s natural resources stretch back thousands of years.
 But growing acidification is changing oceanic conditions, putting the cultural and economic reliance of coastal tribes—a critical definition of who they are—at risk.

-It’s a big challenge to tribes in the Pacific Northwest, said the late Billy Frank Jr. (Nisqually) back in 2010, addressing the 20 tribes that make up the Northwest Indian Fisheries Commission.
+It’s a big challenge to tribes in the Pacific Northwest, the late Billy Frank Jr. (Nisqually) said back in 2009, addressing the 20 tribes that make up the Northwest Indian Fisheries Commission.

-“It’s scary,” he said in a video posted at the fisheries commission website.
+“It’s scary,” he said.
 “The State of Washington hasn’t been managing it.
 The federal government hasn’t been managing it.
 We’ve got to bring the science people in to tell them what we’re talking about.”

-What they were talking about are the decreases in pH and lower calcium carbonate saturation in surface waters, which together is called ocean acidification.
+What they were talking about were decreases in pH and lower calcium carbonate saturation in surface waters, which together is called ocean acidification.
 Some 30 percent of the carbon, or CO2, released into the atmosphere by human activities has dissolved straight into the sea.
-There it forms the carbolic acid that depletes ocean waters of the calcium that shellfish, coral and small creatures need to make their calcium carbonate shells and skeletons.
+There it forms the carbolic acid that depletes ocean waters of the calcium that shellfish, coral, and small creatures need to make their calcium carbonate shells and skeletons.

 Its impacts are felt by Native and non-Native communities in Washington State that rely on oysters and shellfish.
 Disastrous production failures in oyster beds caused by low pH-seawater blindsided the oyster industry in 2010, prompting a comprehensive 2012 investigation by Washington State.
-Earlier this month Governor Jay Inslee took the issue to the media in order to jump-start climate change action in his state, The New York Times reported on August 3.
+Earlier this month Washington’s Governor Jay Inslee took the issue to the media in order to jump-start climate change action in his state.

 The Quinault Indian Nation on Washington’s coast is part of one of the most productive natural areas in the world and is especially involved in the ocean acidification issue.
 The rivers in Quinault support runs of salmon that have in turn supported generations of Quinault people.
 The villages of Taholah and Queets are located at the mouth of two of those great rivers.
 The Pacific Ocean they flow into is the source of halibut, crab, razor clams and many other species that are part of the Quinault heritage.